The first Papa Ghostface album that really works from end to end as a cohesive artistic statement.

 Gord makes some pretty bizarre sounds at the end with a bottle of blue Powerade (Gatorade’s cousin).
 I always thought what he did there sounded like some sort of alien reptile grunting with fear after being ripped from its natural habitat.

 Gord does a lot of singing that helps the cause throughout — probably the most he ever did on one of our albums.
 It says something that the weakest track here is the most accessible by far (We’re All Gonna Go), and one of the few that doesn’t have Gord’s voice on it somewhere.
 Everything else is pretty out-there, and this might be the most consistently “druggy”-sounding album I’ve ever made, though I only ever got to listen to it once while under the influence of anything (phooey).

 Spandex resurrects one of the first musical ideas Gord and I ever conjured from the ether, from the same night “Pacing the Cage” was recorded on cassette tape in the autumn of 1998, and twists what was a fiery improvisation into an operatic exploration of…well…spandex.
 That and my contempt for geography class.
 Gord’s acoustic guitar overloads the microphone and threatens to blow up the world while I mess around with different keyboard sounds and overdub myself into a mini-choir of spandex-worshipers.

 This song almost melted one high school friend’s brain.
 But that’s a tale for another time.

 Nothing from Nothing is one of my favourite spoken word things we ever did, in spite of a few flubs on my part (that’ll happen sometimes when you’re improvising an involved narrative without a safety net).
-There’s some delicious, downright evil-sounding guitar work from Gord that almost takes us into the realm of industrial music.
+There’s some delicious, downright evil-sounding electric guitar from Gord that almost takes us into the realm of industrial music.
 The first time Johnny Smith heard the song, he was driving around during one of my last piano lessons.
 He started to feel like he had no idea where he was, or where he was supposed to be going.
 All at once, nothing seemed familiar, and he felt like he was experiencing a horrible acid trip.